gycheong/rag_by_averaging/README.md

 ## Query and LLM generate responses from top 5 comments
 * Query: **How many PTOs does a regular employee have a year?**
 * LLM Response with Naive RAG: **Regular employees are entitled to 1 hour of paid time off per 30 hours worked, with a maximum of 48 hours per year.**
-* LLM Response with Not-so-naive RAG: **An employee is entitled to 68 hours of paid time off per year.**
+* LLM Response with Averaging RAG: **According to the passage, regular employees have a maximum of 48 hours of PTO per year.**

+**Remark**.
+In practice, it would make more sense to apply the above question on a specific subreddit instead of various subreddits.
+We have previously tried it for the Walmart employees subreddit and got a similar improvement in our results.
+Our current deployment is to ensure that we can handle larger data than just having one subreddit.

 ## Evaluation of retrieval